abdullah20502050/project-day-and-night-surveliance-system/README.md

 My work of processed videos is in iproject feasibility.rar.
 UNZIP it first.
-My recommendation is to open it in project presentation to see concept delivery videos.
+My recommendation is to open it in project presentation to see concept delivery videos..